garbados/flask-browserid/README.md

 # Required Configuration

 Flask-BrowserID requires a function that takes the data returned by BrowserID and uses it to find and return a user, which Flask-BrowserID then logs in using Flask-Login.
-If the function can't find a user, it should return None.
+If the function can't find a user, it can attempt to create a user using the data given.
+If a user could neither be found nor created, the function should return None.
 The data returned by BrowserID will look something like this if successful:

     {
         "status": "okay",